DovoruSteve/robotserver/README.md

 	Error handling is included as good error reporting is critical in an API.

+	Basic authentication on the REST API

 	It's probably overkill using services and repositories and models etc for such a simple project but it is done to show how it should be developed.

-	Basic authentication on the REST API

 Not included / Out of Scope

 	When the server runs, it tries to access a Config Server at localhost:8888.
 It has sensible defaults so I didn't bother including it as its just a Spring Boot Config Server.
-Normally I do use these because they keep the configs all in one place, which can be protected as they often contain credentials (e.g. for the REST authentication).
+Normally I do use one because it keeps the configs in one place, which can be protected as they often contain credentials (e.g. for the REST authentication).

 	The robot is not persisted across server restarts.
 I stopped short of using any sort of database and